Adamk99k/What-is-bitcoin-p1/README.md

 ## Contact Page

 * Form : <br>The contact page has a form section where the user can ask any type of question in regards to all things Crypto.
-The value of this is that users who are new most defiantly have questions they need answering, so by adding this feature to my site it gives the complete package feeling, Users come, Learn about Bitcoin, then Altcoins then there able to ask anything they want.
+The value of this is that users who are new most defiantly have questions they need answering, so by adding this feature to my site it gives the complete package feeling, Users come, learn about Bitcoin, then Altcoins then there able to ask anything they want.
 This encourages the user to ask freely and makes the learning experience more lasting.
 For the purpose of this project the form doesn’t have any action, meaning filled in forms are not sent anywhere but these details once submitted do display up in the URL. <br>
 <img src="assets/images/readme.img/form-page.png" width=500>

 ## Responsive Design